 The research area at ISSP UL includes but is not limited to different functional nano-materials and materials for energy applications, as well as disordered materials (thin films, glasses, etc.).
-More than 40 projects have been implemented in the last 10 years at PETRA-III (Hamburg), MaxIV (Lund), SOLEIL (Paris), ELETTRA (Trieste), ALBA (Barcelona), and ESRF (Grenoble) synchrotrons, resulting in more than 120 peer-reviewed publications.
-The results of these experimental projects have been used in the implementation of 16 international and national research projects (10 projects have been directly related to the use of the XAS method).
-The high level of laboratory research has been reflected by the inclusion of its recent results in the Highlights 2022 of the MaxIV synchrotron radiation centre.
+More than 40 projects have been implemented in the last 10 years at PETRA-III/DORIS (Hamburg), SOLEIL (Paris), ELETTRA (Trieste), ALBA (Barselona) and ESRF (Grenoble) synchrotrons, resulting in more than 90 peer-reviewed publications.
+The results of these experimental projects have been used in the implementation of 15 international and national research projects (9 projects have been directly related to the use of the XAS method).
+The laboratory is in the process of starting to use a new Max-IV synchrotron in Lund.
 The laboratory represents Latvia in the European Synchrotron and Free Electron Laser User Organisation (ESUO) as well as in the International X-ray Absorption Society (IXAS).

-Besides the implementation of its own projects, the Lab provides consulting services for other research groups all around the world on EXAFS data analysis and interpretation.
+Besides the implementation of own projects, the Lab provides consulting services for other research groups all around the world on EXAFS data analysis and interpretation.
 This activity is currently growing due to the increasing popularity of the group and the EXAFS method and is likely to significantly expand the geography of cooperation and open up new opportunities in the future.

 There are several groups around the world that have been active in the field of advanced XAS data analysis for a long time, and they can be viewed as "competitors".
 The group from Wigner Research Centre for Physics (Hungary) is the ancestor of the RMC method and is developing it for application to disordered materials such as solutions and glasses.
-Another group from Camerino University (Italy) is the main developer of the GNXAS code for ab initio XAS simulations but provides also an RMC part dedicated to disordered materials.
-The international group including the teams from ISIS, the University of Cambridge, the University of Oxford, Queen Mary University of London (UK), and NIST (USA) is involved in the development of the reverse Monte Carlo method for the simultaneous analysis of many data types (neutron & X-ray total scattering & the Bragg profile, EXAFS, single-crystal diffuse scattering).
+Another group from Camerino University (Italy) is the main developer of the GNXAS code for ab initio XAS simulations but provides also RMC part dedicated to disordered materials.
+The international group including the teams from ISIS, University of Cambridge, University of Oxford, Queen Mary University of London (UK) and NIST (USA) is involved in the development of the reverse Monte Carlo method for the simultaneous analysis of many data types (neutron & X-ray total scattering & the Bragg profile, EXAFS, single-crystal diffuse scattering).
 Currently, there are only a few major players in the field of machine learning applications for XAS - Brookhaven National Laboratory (USA) and Smart Materials Research Institute at the Southern Federal University (Russia), but shortly their number will grow due to the potential of the method.
-At the same time, numerous groups (e.g. from Sapienza University of Rome (Italy)) working in the fields of liquids and disordered compounds use the molecular dynamics method to simulate the configurationaveraged XAS spectra.
+At the same time, numerous groups (e.g. from Sapienza University of Rome (Italy)) working in the fields of liquids and disordered compounds use the molecular dynamics method to simulate the configuration-averaged XAS spectra.